therouv/salesforce-rest-api-php-wrapper/README.md

 API Versions
 ------------
 To see available API versions, you can navigate to `https://<your-instance-subdomain>.salesforce.com/services/data`.
 Generally you should be fine to use the most recent version.
-I use version 35.0.
+If you are not sure, please check the [SOQL documentation](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm)

 Security Token
 --------------